dns-gh/oodevs/README.txt

-gosword library contains the following modules:
+go sword library contains the following modules:
 - masa/sword/cmd/csvclient: an application to export logistic data from a simulation under csv format
 - masa/sword/cmd/dumpreplay: utility to extract and print information from replay data